-- For the Employers Mutual Limited run-off portfolio claim number multiplied by claim size approach for all claim types, except the weekly claims, which were valued using an annuity approach. - For the underwritten workers compensation portfolio in Hospitality Employers Mutual Limited ("HEM"), the outstanding claims liabilities were estimated using an Individual Claim Annuity methodology, the Payment per Active Claim and Payment per Claim Incurred methodologies and a common law utilisation module.
+- For the Employers Mutual Limited run-off portfolio the outstanding claims liabilities were estimated using a claim number multiplied by claim size approach for all claim types except the weekly claims, which were valued using an annuity approach. - For the underwritten workers compensation portfolio in Hospitality Industry Insurance Limited ("HII"), the outstanding claims liabilities were estimated using an Individual Claim Annuity methodology, the Payment per Active Claim and Payment per Claim Incurred methodologies and a common law utilisation module.
 The Individual Claim Annuity methodology projects weekly benefits based on characteristics specific to individual claims.
 The Payment per Active Claim methodology uses projections of active claims (i.e. the number of claims expected to receive weekly and medical benefit payments in the future) and expected average payments of weekly and medical benefits for those active claims.
 The Payment per Claim Incurred methodology uses average claim sizes, claim frequencies and patterns for the payment of claims for the lump sum, recoveries and legal, investigation and other benefit types.
 The common law utilisation model uses projections of common law claim lodgements, finalisations and average settlement sizes.